hse-project/hse-project.github.io/v2/docs/gs/cli.md

 The KVDB home defaults to the current working directory `/var/bulk/kvdb3`, and that KVDB is dropped.

-Next drop the remaining KVDB from these examples specifying their home directories.
+Next drop the remaining KVDBs from these examples specifying their home directories.

 ```shell